romanyshyn-natalia/english-accents-classification/README.md

 # Accent classification  for native and non-native English speakers
 Signal Processing Course project

 Briefly, the accent is the way you sound when you speak.
-Accent classification task identifies the accent being spoken by a person so that the correct words being spoken can be identified by further processing since the same noises can mean entirely different words in different accents of the same language.
+The accent classification task identifies the accent being spoken by a person so that the correct words being spoken can be identified by further processing since the same noises can mean entirely different words in different accents of the same language.

 ## Installation
-To install from our github repository, you can do:
+To install from our GitHub repository, you can do the following:
 ```bash
 git clone https://github.com/romanyshyn-natalia/english-accents-classification.git
 cd english-accents-classification